jyablonski/doqs/src/content/docs/data/twitter.md

 ---
 title: Twitter
 description: A guide in my new Starlight docs site.
-lastUpdated: 2025-04-05
+lastUpdated: 2025-06-13
 ---

 :::caution[Not In Use]
 This Data Source is no longer in use as of Q1 2025
 :::

-This doc walks through Twitter as a Data Source for the NBA Project
+This page walks through Twitter as a Data Source for the NBA Project

 ## Source System